juliabennett/obama-or-bush/README.md

 * Avoids noise by predicting on data that was preprocessed by removing all numbers, punctuation, and tagging errors.
 * Creates two types of features: 1) tf-idf scores from regular ol' 1-grams, and 2) tf scores from 2-grams describing parts of speech (e.g. "NOUN VERB").
 These are filtered by setting maximum and minimum document frequencies.
 * Selects about 1300 of these features based on their chi-squared scores.
-* Uses a support vector machine with a linear kernel.
+* Uses a support vector classifer with a linear kernel.
 The regularization parameter is about equal to 10.

 Since Bush and Obama both use very particular opening and closing greetings, I also removed the first and last sentence of each speech during preprocessing.
 This ensured that prediction is based only on true content.